То provide a complete analysis of the current skills and needs to improve the technological sectors towards Environmental Technology Verification.

 An ETV verification statement provides documentation that the technology you sell lives up to your promises - for instance, that it has a certain function or complies with specific requirements.
 This may be low energy consumption, a cleaner technology or high performance.

-The verification is recognised within the EU and in other countries as well, including Korea, the USA and Canada.
+The verification is recognised within the EU and in other countries as well, including Korea, the USA, Canada and China.
 The mutual recognition of an ETV means that you can market your products and use test results from one country when you promote your product on an international scale.

 The 1st International consortium meeting of the Eramus+ project ETV4INNOVATION